-- 3rd Party uses patches obtained from: vendors directly for proprietary systems and patches that are either (i) digitally signed or (ii) verified via the use of a vendor hash (MD5 hashes must not be used) for the update package such that the patch can be identified as coming from a reputable support community for open-source software. - 3rd Party tests all patches on systems that accurately represent the configuration of the target production systems before deployment of the patch to production systems and that the correct operation of the patched service is verified after any patching activity. - Monitoring all applicable vendors and other relevant information sources for vulnerability alerts. - If a system cannot be patched deploy appropriate countermeasures. - 3rd Party will install critical security patches separately to feature releases to maximise the speed at which the patch can be deployed and will prioritise critical security patches over functionality upgrades wherever possible. - 14.2 The 3rd Party must ensure that at least on an annual basis, an independent IT security assessment / penetration test approved by BT Security is commissioned on the 3rd Party IT infrastructure and applications used to provide services, including Disaster Recovery sites to identify vulnerabilities that could be exploited to breach data / services and to prevent against any security breaches through Cyber Attacks.
-The 3rd Party must on reasonable request permit BT access to penetration test reports relevant to the services being provided. - 14.3 The 3rd Party must ensure that access to diagnostic and management ports as well as diagnostic tools are securely controlled. - 14.4 The 3rd Party must ensure that access to audit tools is restricted to relevant supplier personnel and their use is monitored. - 14.5 The 3rd Party must ensure that any servers used to provide the service are not deployed on untrusted networks (networks outside the 3rd Party security perimeter, that are beyond its administrative control e.g. internet-facing) without appropriate security controls.
+- 14.1 3rd Party must ensure that the latest security patches are applied to systems / assets / Networks/applications in a timely manner ensuring that: - 3rd Party uses patches obtained from: vendors directly for proprietary systems and patches that are either (i) digitally signed or (ii) verified via the use of a vendor hash (MD5 hashes must not be used) for the update package such that the patch can be identified as coming from a reputable support community for open-source software. - 3rd Party tests all patches on systems that accurately represent the configuration of the target production systems before deployment of the patch to production systems and that the correct operation of the patched service is verified after any patching activity. - Monitoring all applicable vendors and other relevant information sources for vulnerability alerts. - If a system cannot be patched deploy appropriate countermeasures. - 3rd Party will deliver critical security patches separately to feature releases to maximise the speed at which the patch can be deployed. - 14.2 The 3rd Party must ensure that at least on an annual basis, an independent IT security assessment / penetration test is commissioned on the 3rd Party IT infrastructure and applications used to provide services, including Disaster Recovery sites to identify

+- vulnerabilities that could be exploited to breach data / services and to prevent against any security breaches through Cyber Attacks.
+The 3rd Party must on reasonable request permit BT access to penetration test reports relevant to the services being provided. - 14.3 The 3rd Party must ensure that access to diagnostic and management ports as well as diagnostic tools are securely controlled. - 14.4 The 3rd Party must ensure that access to audit tools is restricted to relevant supplier personnel and their use is monitored. - 14.5 The 3rd Party must ensure that any servers used to provide the service are not deployed on untrusted networks (network's outside your security perimeter, that are beyond your administrative control e.g., internet-facing) without appropriate security controls.